mfalila/Supply_Chain_Analytics/README.md

 # Data Preprocessing

-To prepare for data for modeling, I performed the following actions:
+To prepare data for modeling, I performed the following actions:

 - Tested various methods for handling the data imbalance identified during data exploration and selected to use a combination of under-sampling the majority sample and over-sampling the minority sample using the Synthetic Minority  Oversampling Technique (SMOTE).